 Home Healthcare Market Size, Share, and Growth

-The global home healthcare market is experiencing robust growth, with its estimated value of USD 267.1 Billion in the year 2025 and USD 511.4 Billion by the period 2035, registering a CAGR of 6.7%.
+The global home healthcare market is experiencing robust growth, with its estimated value of USD 267.1 Billion in the year 2025 and USD 511.4 Billion by 2035, registering a CAGR of 6.7%.
 North America leads the market with market share of 58% with USD 155.4 Billion revenue.

 David L. Knapp, Senior Vice President, Global Strategy & Innovation, Medtronic plc, states, "With the launch of our most recent remote patient care platform, which incorporates smart monitoring and AI-driven diagnostics, we are working toward precision, autonomy, and scalable health care in homes around the world."